cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 The [JavaScript SDK](https://github.com/cloudevents/sdk-javascript)'s
 httpTransport() method exposes raw error messages from the endpoint, potentially leading to XSS vulnerabilities if user-controlled data is reflected without proper sanitization in the rendered web page.
-While the specification des not mandate validation or sanitization, the SDK documentation should emphasize the risk of unsanitized HTTP responses when using this API in an emitter.
+While the specification does not mandate validation or sanitization, the SDK documentation should emphasize the risk of unsanitized HTTP responses when using this API in an emitter.